‘Yuri On Ice’ Creators MAPPA In The U.S. Anime Midwest 2017 Convention: Will YOI Season 2 Be Announced?

 — Fuu@yoiconph (@FuuuPH) March 6, 2017

 Yuri On Ice creators have confirmed that they strive to select projects and create works that have a broader and more global appeal.
-The creators added that they wish to take up topics that have the potential to move audiences regardless of age, gender, language, or culture.
+The creators added that they wish to take up topics that have the potential to move audiences regardless of age, gender, language or culture.
 According to SATPR News, MAPPA Studios is constantly seeking out new challenges and takes an uncompromising stance in their pursuit of new forms of expression through animation.

 Despite creating several anime series that have enjoyed a wide fan base, very few creative endeavors have enjoyed such an immense success and that too in a very short time as experienced by Yuri On Ice.
 Breaking new grounds and beautifully portraying a love story between two immensely talented male professional skaters, YOI has been appreciated not just by anime fans but also by professional athletes, including 2018 Winter Olympics favorites.